LSPosed/MagiskOnWSALocal/docs/README.md

     - Debian (You can use [WSL2](https://apps.microsoft.com/store/detail/debian/9MSVKQC78PK6))

-      Need to add `contrib` sources to the source list to install winetricks.
+      Ready to use right out of the box.

     - openSUSE Tumbleweed (You can use [WSL2](https://apps.microsoft.com/store/detail/opensuse-tumbleweed/9MSSK2ZXXN11))